ncss-tech/soilReports/README.md

 2. Make sure that the map unit polygon data source is an [OGR-compatible format](http://www.gdal.org/ogr_formats.html): ESRI SHP, ESRI FGDB, etc.
 3. Make sure that the extent of raster data includes the full extent of map unit polygon data.
 4. If there is a problem installing packages with `reportSetup()`, consider adding the `upgrade=TRUE` argument.
+5. If you are encountering errors with "Knit HTML" in RStudio, try: `update.packages(ask=FALSE, checkBuilt=TRUE)`.

 ## TODO
 See [issue tracker](https://github.com/ncss-tech/soilReports/issues) for TODO items.